JasonLocklin/Dissertation/VWM/Introduction.md

 As discussed earlier, most traditional models of neglect describe the disorder as a deficit of spatial attention.
-A disorder driven by a difficulty in disengaging attention away from right-space stimuli [@Posner1984], an attentional ‘stickiness’ that results from disruption to inferior parietal cortex --- a region known to be important for effective attentional disengagement and re-orienting [@Corbetta2002].
-This perhaps oversimplification of neglect as an attentional disorder, however, colours interpretation of deficits observed with other tasks --- Tasks which are not direct measures of attention, and for which performance may be degraded for other reasons.
+A disorder driven by a difficulty in disengaging attention away from stimuli and events in right-space
+[@Posner1984], an attentional ‘stickiness’ that results from disruption to inferior parietal cortex --- a region known to be important for effective attentional disengagement and re-orienting [@Corbetta2002].
+This characterisation of neglect as an attentional disorder, however, does not fully capture the range of symtoms observed in neglect; particularly on tasks that are not direct measures of attention, and for which performance may be degraded for other reasons.
 For example, lateralized failures on object cancellation tasks (i.e., omissions of left-sided targets) could be couched as a consequence of a spatial attention deficit.
-However, revisiting behaviour (i.e., re-cancelling old targets as if they were new), commonly observed on the non-neglected, "good" side [@Husain2001;
+However, revisiting behaviour (i.e., re-cancelling old targets as if they were new), commonly observed on the non-neglected, 'good' side of space [@Husain2001;
 @Parton2006], suggest something more nuanced is occurring.
 Even eliminating targets as they are cancelled, thereby removing their potential to re-capture attention, improves but does not fully